yashbonde/RNN-sim/README.md

 All notebooks are available in `notebooks/` folder.

-* First paper we are implementing is "Finetuning Pretrained Transformers into RNNs" [[arxiv](https://arxiv.org/pdf/2103.13076.pdf)]
+## Finetuning Pretrained Transformers into RNNs [arxiv](https://arxiv.org/pdf/2103.13076.pdf)

-These are the results from above paper
+Find code in folder `t2rmodel.py`.
+Run `$python3 t2rmodel.py` to perform tests as well.
+These are the results from paper:

 <img src="notebooks/raw_time_log.png">